valkey-io/valkey-glide/python/README.md

     maturin develop --release
     ```
 8. Run tests:
-    1. First, ensure that you have installed redis-server and redis-cli on your host.
+    1. Ensure that you have installed redis-server and redis-cli on your host.
 You can find the Redis installation guide at the following link: [Redis Installation Guide](https://redis.io/docs/install/install-redis/install-redis-on-linux/).
+    2. Validate the activation of the virtual environment from step 4 by ensuring its name (`.env`) is displayed next to your command prompt.
-    2. Ensure that you have activated the virtual environment created in step 4, and then execute the following command from the python folder:
+    3. Execute the following command from the python folder:
         ```
         pytest --asyncio-mode=auto
         ```